Documentation

 load- fires once when the element is first loadedrevealed- fires once when an element first scrolls into the viewportintersect- fires once when an element first intersects the viewport.
 This supports two additional options:root:<selector>- a CSS selector of the root element for intersectionthreshold:<float>- a floating point number between 0.0 and 1.0, indicating what amount of intersection to fire the event on

-You can also use custom events to trigger requests if you have an advanced use case.
+You can also use custom events to trigger requests.

 Polling